12 Consumer Discretionary Stocks Moving In Tuesday's Pre-Market Session - Benzinga

 Losers

-- Peloton Interactive PTON stock fell 25.6% to $10.51 during Tuesday's pre-market session.
-The market value of their outstanding shares is at $3.4 billion.
-As per the press release, Q3 earnings came out today.
+- Global E Online GLBE shares declined by 27.7% to $13.86 during Tuesday's pre-market session.
+The market value of their outstanding shares is at $2.1 billion.
+As per the press release, Q1 earnings came out yesterday.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.